 This chapter discusses our ability to be found online through keywords, and not by our name.
 We should not assume that whoever conducts a search knows us by name.
 But you may come to us looking for keywords.
-Difficulty level increases, definitely.
-But there are ways.
+Difficulty level increases, No doubt.
+But there are paths.

-If you have little time, I invite you to see this summary:
+If you're short on time, I invite you to see this summary:

 - Defining keywords (keywords)